QueenieCplusplus/OSPF/README.md

                  |    Area 100   |  |   Area 200    |
                  |               |  |               |
                  ----------------   -----------------

 Router N's config

+Each Router must under OSPF cmd config, like

+     Rn$ area <area> virtual-link <router ID>

+area, these 2 routers connected to, and the virtual-link is establish thru.

 lo == loopback